Act3D: 3D Feature Field Transformers for Multi-Task Robotic Manipulation: Conclusion

 \section{Conclusion}

-We presented \model{}, a language-conditioned Transformer architecture that learns manipulation policies from demonstrations.
-From one or more posed RGB-D images and language instructions, it predicts 6-DoF robot end-effector keyposes by iteratively selecting and featurizing 3D point grids in the robot's workspace. \model{} sets a new state-of-the-art in RLBench, an established robot manipulation benchmark, and solves diverse manipulation tasks in the real world from a single RGB-D camera view and a handful of demonstrations.
-In thorough ablations, we showed the importance of relative 3D attentions, 2D feature pre-training, and weight tying during coarse-to-fine iterations.
-Extending \model{} to handle more precise tasks, and tasks involving trajectory-level action prediction remain as our future work.
+We presented \model{}, a language-conditioned policy transformer that predicts continuous resolution 3D action maps for multi-task robot manipulation. \model{} represents the scene using a continuous resolution 3D feature map, obtained by coarse-to-fine 3D point sampling and attention-based featurization. \model{} sets a new state-of-the-art in RLBench, an established robot manipulation benchmark, and solves diverse manipulation tasks in the real world from a single RGB-D camera view and a handful of demonstrations.
+Our ablations quantified the contribution of relative 3D attentions, 2D feature pre-training, and weight tying during coarse-to-fine iterations.